joy-it/MultimediaCase-for-Raspberry-Pi/README.md

 These are the addons which we use for the functionality of the MultimediaCase.

-## Starting Program
+## Config-Scripts/ConnectingProgram

-The starting-program folder keeps the files of our setup routine.
+The Config-Scripts/ConnectingProgram folder keeps the files of our setup routine.
 This routine is used for the intitial setup of an image.

+## Firmware

+Here you can find the compiled firmware binary files.

 ## Download the images